proventa/aws-postgresql-demo/docs/blog-etcd_Cluster.md

         WantedBy=multi-user.target
 ```

 The last part of the Butane file is the ```systemd``` section.
 Here we can specify the systemd units that we want to run inside the instance.
 In this case, we are running the etcd service.
 The ```name``` attribute is used to specify the name of the systemd unit.
 The ```enabled``` attribute is used to specify whether the unit should be enabled or not on boot.
 The ```contents``` attribute is used to specify the content of the systemd unit.
-The ```Requires``` attribute is used to specify the units that are required by the etcd service.
+The ```Requires``` attribute serves the purpose of specifying the units that are required by the etcd service.
 The ```After``` attribute is used to specify the units that should be started before the etcd service.
-We have a unit called <b>selinux-permissive.service</b> that runs a shell script for turning SELinux into permissive mode.
-The second unit is called <b>setup-network-environment.service</b>.
+We have a unit called <b>setup-network-environment.service</b>.
 It runs a script for setting up the network environment.
 The setup-network-environment.service was provided by Kelsey Hightower and the source code can be found [here](https://github.com/kelseyhightower/setup-network-environment).
 What it does, is, it creates a file called <b>network-environment</b> that contains the IP address of the EC2 instance that will be used for our etcd service.
-The third unit is called <b>enable-linger.service</b>.
-It runs a shell script for enabling the linger feature for the etcd-user.
-This is to avoid that files owned by the etcd-user are removed when the user logs out.
-The fourth unit is called <b>etcd.service</b> that runs the etcd service inside a podman container.
-Let's take a deeper look at the etcd.service.
+Now, let's take a deeper look at the etcd.service.

 Under ```[Service]``` we can see that ```User``` is set to etcd-user and ```EnvironmentFile``` is set to /etc/network-environment.
 It means that the service will be run as the etcd-user and the environment variables will be read from the /etc/network-environment file.
 The ```ExecStartPre``` will create a directory called etcd-data inside the home directory of the etcd-user.
 This is the directory which will be mounted to the /etcd-data directory inside the container, where the etcd data will be stored.
 The ```ExecStart``` will run the etcd service inside a podman container.

 There are several flags used in ```ExecStart```, but I will mention some that could be interesting to know.
-The ```--auto-tls``` and ```--peer-auto-tls``` is used to enable TLS for the client and peer communication.
-The certificates will be automatically generated by etcd.
-The localhost address is also listed in the ```--listen-client-urls``` flag.
-It means that the etcd service will listen on port 2379 on the localhost.
-This will be useful if we are inside the EC2 instance and want to quickly check the status of the etcd service locally.
+We specified the root CA certificate, client certificate and its key generated by the shell script with the ```--trusted-ca-file```, ```--cert-file```, and ```--key-file``` flags.
+We are also applying the same flags but with the prefix ```--peer```.
+The certificates are used to ensure that the etcd nodes can securely communicate with each other and with the clients over HTTPS.
+Notice that we are not using ```--initial-cluster``` flag because we are using the discovery URL to bootstrap the cluster.
 The ```--discovery``` flag is used to specify the discovery URL.
-In this case, we are using the public discovery URL provided by etcd.
 It is an amazing feature provided by etcd to simplify the process of bootstrapping a new cluster.
 The etcd nodes can automatically join the cluster by using the discovery URL.
 Therefore we don't need to know the IP address of the other nodes in advance.
 The ```ExecStop``` will remove the etcd-container after the etcd service is stopped.

 ### Compiling the Butane File